JeeWeetje/iot-workshop/UwpToIotHub.md

 Now we have sent telemetry to the Event Hub.
 Let's check if it's arrived.

 ## Monitoring the arrival of the telemetry in Azure

 ![alt tag](img/arch/Picture05-UWP-overview.png)

 We can check the arrival of messages in the Azure IoT Hub.
-This can be done using a UI app named Device Explorer or using a Command-Line tool named IoT Hub Explorer. `Choose one`
+This can be done using a UI app named Device Explorer or using a Command-Line tool named IoT Hub Explorer. `Choose one below`

 ### Collect Azure IoT Hub secrets